juanramirez/juanramirez/README.md

 ### <img src="https://juanramirez.github.io/assets/images/projects/neurolink/logo.png" alt="NeuroLink" width="50"/> Neurolink

-**Neurolink** is a project conceived at first as a personal rehab exercise after suffering a [brain tumor removal surgery](/abi/how-it-all-started/) in March 2020, and consequently _brain injury_ (also called [ABI](https://en.wikipedia.org/wiki/Acquired_brain_injury)); but it's also intended to help other people who can suffer this kind of experiences, now or in the future.
+**Neurolink** is a project conceived at first as a personal rehab exercise after suffering a [brain tumor removal surgery](/abi/how-it-all-started/) in March 2020, and consequently _brain injury_ (also called [ABI](https://en.wikipedia.org/wiki/Acquired_brain_injury)); but also intended to help other people who can suffer this kind of experiences, now or in the future.

 **NeuroLink** aims to fill the big gap which seems to exist between medical release and rehabilitation by connecting all these kinds of people:
 * People who experience this kind of damage at first-hand (we will call them **patients** from now on).